suchartbu/OrrWAs/README.md

 OrrWAs is a Web Application Structure.
 - Support to CodeIgniter Framework.
-- Support to dependency manament with Composer.
+- Support to dependency management with Composer.
 - Support to JSON-RPC web service application.
 - Support to Netbean IDE.

-## Release Information
+## Installation Instructions
+* Create projects with Netbean IDE.
+* Update dependency manament with Composer.

 ## Changelog and New Features